 Program theme: Institutional and statewide collaboration around open educational resources.

 Speaker presentations are available in the program schedule below.
 The Summit archive will be available in the College of DuPage digital repository.
 The archive will include presentation slides, videos, paper materials, and photographs.
-A link to this resource will be sent to all ILCCOER listserv members.

 |8:30 - 9 am||Registration & Continental Breakfast|